US Navy official says ‘uneasy deterrence’ reached with Iran

 “Forty-one years into the revolution, I think we can dispense with that notion,” the vice admiral said.
 “I sincerely doubt there’s a difference among them.”

+“Any suggestion to the otherwise is categorically false,” Miryousefi told The Associated Press.
+“The question that should be raised is, what is the U.S. Navy doing 7,000 miles from its territorial waters?”

+The 5th Fleet long has patrolled the Mideast as part of a mission to ensure energy supplies can pass through crucial regional chokepoints, like the Strait of Hormuz, through which a fifth of all oil passes.
+Iranian officials in the past have threatened to close the strait.

-Paparo also said he did not believe the 5th Fleet’s mission would be affected by the Navy potentially reconstituting a 1st Fleet responsible for the Indian Ocean.
+Paparo said he did not believe the 5th Fleet’s mission would be affected by the Navy potentially reconstituting a 1st Fleet responsible for the Indian Ocean.

 Still, Paparo’s remarks carried a clear warning, quoting former U.S. Defense Secretary Jim Mattis at one point.